How to Determine Your Filing Status

-Fact #2: If more than 1 filing status applies to you, you may choose the one that gives you the lowest amount of tax due.
+Fact #2: If more than one filing status applies to you, you may choose the status that gives you the lowest amount of tax due.

 Fact #3: The “Single” filing status generally applies to anyone who is unmarried, divorced, or legally separated according to state law.

 Fact #4: A married couple may file a joint tax return together.
 The couple’s filing status would be “Married Filing Jointly.”

-Fact #5: If your spouse passed away and you did not remarry during that year, usually you may still file a joint tax return with that spouse for the year of death.
+Fact #5: If your spouse passed away and you did not remarry during that year, usually you may still file a joint tax return with that spouse for the year of their death.